Fluorescence Quenching and Non-Radiative Relaxation

 Förster Resonance Energy Transfer

 Förster resonance energy transfer (FRET, also known as fluorescence resonance energy transfer) is an energy transfer process that occurs between two light-sensitive molecules: a donor and an acceptor.
 If the donor molecule is excited, it may transfer energy non-radiatively to the acceptor molecule as it relaxes back down to the ground state.
-This is known as resonance and is a result of long-range dipole-dipole interactions.
-The excited acceptor can then relax radiatively back to its own excited state, emitting a photon.
-It is important to note that the donor does not emit a photon during this process and that the energy transfer is a non-radiative process.
+The excited acceptor can then relax radiatively back to its own excited state, thus emitting a photon.
+It is very important to note that the donor does not emit a photon during this process and that the energy transfer is a non-radiative process.

 In the Jablonski diagram below, the donor absorbs a photon (solid blue arrow), exciting an electron to an excited vibrational state of S1.
-It then undergoes vibrational relaxation to the vibrational ground state (green wavy arrow) and relaxes non-radiatively (red dashed arrow), transferring energy to the acceptor (black dashed arrow), which excites a ground state electron to an excited vibrational state of the S1 level (blue dashed arrow).
+Then, it will undergo vibrational relaxation to its vibrational ground state (green wavy arrow) and relax non-radiatively (red dashed arrow).
+This process will cause it to transfer energy to the acceptor (black dashed arrow), which excites a ground state electron to an excited vibrational state of the S1 level (blue dashed arrow).
 It then relaxes to the vibrational ground state of S1 (green wavy arrow) and relaxes radiatively to S0, emitting a photon (red solid arrow).

 The efficiency of the FRET mechanism (quantum yield) depends on: